codeqasim/prediction/readme.md

-# Prediction - Prediction Platform Project Documentation
+# PredictIt - Prediction Platform Project Documentation

 ## 🎯 Project Overview
-**Prediction** is a next-generation prediction platform that allows users to predict future events, compete with others, and climb leaderboards.
+**PredictIt** is a next-generation prediction platform that allows users to predict future events, compete with others, and climb leaderboards.
 Built with AngularJS frontend and Supabase backend.

 **Core Purpose**: Create an engaging prediction market platform where users can test their forecasting skills and compete globally.